 - General support and maintenance

-The UK government continues to use and develop data.gov.uk, and the site has a global reputation as a leading exemplar of a government data portal.
-The system has successfully handled growth from a few dozen to many thousands of data sets, and a concomitant growth in site traffic.
+The UK government continues to use and develop data.gov.uk, and the website has a global reputation as a leading exemplar of a government data portal.
+The system has successfully handled growth from a few dozen to many thousands of data sets, and a concomitant growth in website traffic.
 It has played a significant enabling role in the development of the UK government’s transparency and open data agenda.

 Andrew Stott, responsible for the launch of data.gov.uk while UK Government Director of Transparency & Digital Engagement, had this to say: “Using Open Source was the best decision we ever made.
 A big thumbs up to the Open Knowledge Foundation and CKAN.”